 3. Keep An Eye Out For Your Luggage, Especially After A Trip.

 Always check your suitcase and travel attire for signs of pests like bed bugs.
 You will likely get bed bugs while on vacation and unintentionally bring them home with you.
 Bed bugs are small crawlers that love to hitchhike and use this ability to enter people’s homes.
 Keep your luggage outside if you’ve recently returned from a trip.
 Let your trip belongings remain in the utility or garage while you inspect them.
-For washable objects like clothing, washing them in hot water is an excellent strategy.
+Washing them in hot water is an excellent strategy for washable objects like clothing.
 Freezing items for 24 hours also works effectively in killing bed bugs.

 4. Observe Correct Pesticide Usage Procedures.